Hussam-creator/cybersecurity-portfolio/writeups/HackTheBox Writeups/Broker.md/README.md

 ./exploit.sh
 ```
 ![ssh](Images/ssh.png)
-- Ensuring to leave the prompts for 'file save' and 'password' blank
+Leave the prompts for "file save" and "password" blank

 Once successfully executed, store the generated private key and assign it the appropriate permissions to enable SSH for root access